inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

    :end-before: Config RealisticFifoQueueing
    :language: ini

-In this traffic configuration, high-priority packets are 100 times less frequent, and are 1/10th the size of low-priority packets.
+In this traffic configuration, high-priority packets are 100 times less frequent and are 1/10th the size of low-priority packets.

 Transmission on the Wire
 ~~~~~~~~~~~~~~~~~~~~~~~~

 In order to make sense of how frame preemptions are represented in the OMNeT++ GUI
-(in Qtenv's animation and packet log, and in the Sequence Chart in the IDE), it is
+(in Qtenv's animation and packet log and in the Sequence Chart in the IDE), it is
 necessary to understand how packet transmissions are modeled in OMNeT++.

 Traditionally, transmitting a frame on a link is represented in OMNeT++ by sending a "packet".
-The "packet" is a C++ object (i.e. data structure) which is of, or is subclassed from, the
+The "packet" is a C++ object (i.e., a data structure) which is of or is subclassed from
-OMNeT++ class ``cPacket``.
+the OMNeT++ class ``cPacket``.
 The sending time corresponds to the start of the transmission.
-The packet data structure contains the length of the frame in bytes, and also the (more
+The packet data structure contains the length of the frame in bytes and also the (more
 or less abstracted) frame content.
 The end of the transmission is implicit: it is
-computed as *start time* + *duration*, where *duration* is either explicit, or derived
+computed as *start time* + *duration*, where *duration* is either explicit or derived
 from the frame size and the link bitrate.
-This approach in vanilla form is of course
+This approach in vanilla form is, of course,
-not suitable for Ethernet frame preemption, because it is not known in advance whether
+not suitable for Ethernet frame preemption because it is not known in advance whether
-or not a frame transmission will be preempted, and at which point.
+or not a frame transmission will be preempted and at which point.

-Instead, in OMNeT++ 6.0 the above approach was modified to accommodate new use cases.
+Instead, in OMNeT++ 6.0, the above approach was modified to accommodate new use cases.
 In the new approach, the original packet sending remains, but its interpretation changes slightly.
-It now represents a *prediction*: "this is a frame whose transmission will go through, unless
+It now represents a *prediction*: "this is a frame whose transmission will go through unless
 we say otherwise".
 Namely, while the transmission is ongoing, it is possible to send
-*transmission updates*, which modifies the prediction about the remaining part of the transmission.
+*transmission updates*, which modify the prediction about the remaining part of the transmission.
 A *transmission update* packet essentially says "ignore what I said previously about the total
 frame size/content and transmission time, here's how much time the remaining transmission
 is going to take according to the current state of affairs, and here's the updated frame length/content".

-A transmission update may truncate, shorten or extend a transmission (and the frame).
+A transmission update may truncate, shorten, or extend a transmission (and the frame).
 For technical reasons, the transmission update packet carries the full frame size and
 content (not just the remaining part), but it must be crafted by the sender in a way
 that it is consistent with what has already been transmitted (it cannot alter the past).
-For example, truncation is done by indicating zero remaining time, and setting the frame
+For example, truncation is done by indicating zero remaining time and setting the frame
 content to what has been transmitted up to that point.
 An updated transmission may be
 further modified by subsequent transmission updates.
 The end of the transmission is
 still implicit (it finishes according to the last transmission update), but it is